Coronavirus restrictions remain in place. Find out what you can and cannot do.

 Travelling to England

 Across the different parts of the Common Travel Area (the UK, the Republic of Ireland, Jersey, Guernsey and the Isle of Man), there may be rules in place that restrict travel to England.
-For example, if you are in Wales, Scotland or Northern Ireland, there may be a requirement to stay at home or “Stay Local” where you live, which means you cannot travel to England except in specific circumstances.

 You should check the restrictions in place where you intend to travel from before making arrangements to travel.